Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

-\paragraph{Design} Following the previous example, the mirror becomes a boundary for transforming physical objects into abstract representations (Fig.~\ref{fig:representation}).
-Mirrors invite exploration, people instinctively shift and tilt to see from different angles, so here, the mirror maps perfectly to the user's movements, creating a familiar yet altered world: the reflection is identical in form, but the held object appears as its abstract counterpart, seemingly grasped by the mirrored hand.
-We chose a rotatable mirror to let these abstractions emerge in touchable space.
-When rotated sideways, the abstract version appears in the open air, ready to be taken and used in subsequent interactions.
-With a fixed mirror, similar exchanges could be imagined, bringing the object close to the surface might ``swap'' it for its virtual counterpart.
-In each case, the mirror's boundary sustains two worlds at once, making the transition between them tangible and participatory.
+In front of a reflective surface, people tend to shift and tilt to perceive different perspectives.
+Here, the mirror creates a familiar yet altered world that leverages this instinctive drive.
+When a viewer holds an object before the mirror, the reflection remains identical in form, yet the object appears as its abstract representation, seemingly grasped by the mirrored hand.
+When rotated sideways, the abstraction appears in the open air, ready to be taken and used in subsequent interactions.
+The mirror sustains two worlds at once, with its rotation making the transition between them tangible and participatory.